 Nature Landscaping: What is BayScaping?

-BayScaping is landscaping that is planted and maintained to benefit people, the local environment, and the Chesapeake Bay.
-BayScaping uses native plants to:
+BayScaping is landscaping with plants that are native to the Chesapeake Bay.
+BayScaping is planted and maintained to benefit people, and the local environment.

-- Provide habitat for local and migratory animals.
+- Providing habitat for local and migratory animals;

-- Reduce the need for chemical pesticides and herbicides
+- Decreasing the need for chemical pesticides and herbicides; and

-- Can address areas with problems such as erosion, poor soils, steep slopes or poor drainage.
+- Addressing areas with problems such as erosion, poor soils, steep slopes or poor drainage.